Naugatuck State Forest: History

 The first purchases of lands which comprise the Naugatuck State Forest were made by Harris Whittemore in 1921.
 Whittemore, a Connecticut State Forest and Park Commissioner and industrial magnate, intended to donate the forest parcels to the state but died in 1928 before he could do so.
 In 1931, in memoriam, Whittemore's family donated nearly 2,000 acres (which included additional parcels acquired after his death).
 The other blocks were added afterwards with the Great Hill block having been added most recently.

 A scenic valley consisting of the parallel Naugatuck River and Connecticut Route 8 splits the East and West block's rising hills in Naugatuck.
 Most of the Naugatuck State Forest blocks are in the Naugatuck River watershed whose sources and mouth are entirely within the limits of Connecticut and which is itself a tributary of the lower Housatonic River.
 The towns in the Naugatuck Valley area were settled during the early part of the 18th century and were typical of the early New England settlements.
 Rivers, streams and ponds were dammed to furnish waterpower for gristmills, tanneries, and later paper mills.
-There are many stone fences marking the boundaries of colonial era farms though large portions of the Naugatuck State Forest blocks are composed of rocky hills which made poor farmland.
+There are many stone walls marking the boundaries of colonial era farms, though large portions of the Naugatuck State Forest blocks are composed of rocky hills which made poor farmland.